emanuel4you/pack-libreelec-for-dreambox/README.md

 # pack-libreelec-for-dreambox
 Scripts to build Dreambox LibreElec Images on a Linux host

-downloads nightly build an makes it bootabel for dreambox bootloader
+downloads nightly build and makes it bootable for dreambox bootloader

 ## Run:
 ### $ bash mkimgs nightly